IBM/integrity-enforcer/docs/README_CHECK_AND_TROUBLESHOOTING.md

 When you want to check what resources are verified with their signatures, you can use a script named [`list_signed_resources.sh `](../scripts/list_signed_resources.sh).

-This script shows you a list of resources that are verified by Integrity Shield, and you can use a short name for kind argument like below.
+This script shows you a list of resources that are verified by Integrity Shield, and you can use a short name for a kind argument like below.

 ```
 $ ./scripts/list_signed_resources.sh deployment